 I was later accepted at Stanford University where I transfered as a junior in September 2004, majoring in Economics.
 While at Stanford, I completed internships at Morgan Stanley and also worked part time at Stanford Student Enterprises.
 I was also able to take classes at the Harvard Business School, London School of Economics (U.K.) and Katholieke Universiteit Leuven (Belgium).
 I graduated with a BA Degree in Economics from Stanford University in June 2006.
+In August 2009 I commenced my graduate studies as an MPA student at the Harvard Kennedy School of Government (HKS), focusing on social entrepreneurship and assessing the impact that public-private partnerships have in emerging markets.
+I graduated from HKS in 2011 and aspire to further develop my management and entrepreneurial skills through continued studies and working experience in dynamic working environments around the world.

-Upon graduation, I joined the Global Technology M&A Group at Lehman Brothers, where I worked on two high profile transactions in the semiconductor space (CCMP Capital's $1 billion leveraged buyout of BOC Edwards) and in the on-demand web collaboration space (Cisco System's $3.2 billion acquisition of WebEx).
+My working experience is divided between corporate finance and education.
+Upon graduation from Stanford University, I joined the Global Technology M&A Group at Lehman Brothers, where I worked on two high profile transactions in the semiconductor space (CCMP Capital's $1 billion leveraged buyout of BOC Edwards) and in the on-demand web collaboration space (Cisco System's $3.2 billion acquisition of WebEx).
 In August 2007, I accepted a position as an analyst with a start-up Technology M&A advisory firm based in San Francisco called Union Square Advisors.
-The following month I was invited to join the San Francisco Rotary #2 club, second Rotary International club in the world, where I was officially inducted as the youngest member in the club's history on September 11, 2007.
+I spent two years with the company and was mainly focused on strategic transactions in the software, internet, home entertainment and semiconductor sectors.
+Most recently, I worked at Entrea Capital in Sofia, Bulgaria where I worked on sell-side, buy side and mezzanine debt financing mandates for companies from the FMCG, ICT, agriculture and food sectors.

-(more) in Bulgaria, India, Kenya, Nepal, the U.S. and Zimbabwe.
-I have also raised more than $1 million over the years to finance service initiatives in cooperation with organizations like American Cancer Society, Rotary & Rotaract International and the United States Agency for International Development (USAID).
-My continued work in Bulgaria has earned commendations from three consecutive U.S. Ambassadors to the country.
+(more).
+I have also raised more than $1.2 million over the years to finance service initiatives in cooperation with organizations like American Cancer Society, Rotary & Rotaract International and the United States Agency for International Development (USAID).
+My continued work in Bulgaria has earned commendations from three consecutive U.S. Ambassadors to the country and multiple USAID officers.
+I was invited to join the San Francisco Rotary #2 club, second Rotary International club in the world, where I was officially inducted as the youngest member in the club's history on September 11, 2007.

 As I pursue my driving ambitions going forward, I see myself entering a world that revolves around one of my favorite quotes from George Bernard Shaw: “Some men see things as they are and ask why.
 Others dream things that never were and ask why not.”